Every coach has a smile on their face and always has time for encouraging words with every player. A very positive environment.

 Dominic King07779 023845 |

-Accredited Strength and Conditioning Coach, Head of Athlete Development
+Head of Athlete Development

 Dom is an Accredited Strength & Conditioning Coach (ASCC) as well as holding numerous other professional qualifications.
 His responsibility is to oversee the Sports Science delivery; this can encompass strength & conditioning, mental & emotional training and nutrition & lifestyle management.
 Dom also acts as a point of reference for players, coaches, parents and the LTA, among others.
 Dom also trains athletes from a number of other sports as well as tennis social members and also those with a more general health and wellbeing goal.